 Prescription drug discounts and free Medicare preventive services are available for seniors.

 October: Open enrollment through the Connect for Health Colorado marketplace begins.
 Also, Colorado residents who believe they may be newly eligible for Medicaid can apply when they are ready (Note: Medicaid does not have open enrollment periods).
-The next Connect for Health Colorado open enrollment period begins in November 2014.
+The next Connect for Health Colorado open enrollment period begins November 15, 2014.

 January 2014: Coverage can begin for individuals who have purchased insurance through the Connect for Health Colorado marketplace.
 The benefits can also begin for Colorado residents who are newly eligible for Medicaid.